Jayasreev13/idem-candidate-task-jayasree/README.md

 # iDem Research Task (EN/FR)

 Welcome!
-This mini-project is part of the selection process for a **Research Assistant** role on the iDem project (“Inclusive Democratic Spaces for Deliberation and Participation”).
+This Task is part of the selection process for a **Research Assistant** role on the iDem project (“Inclusive Democratic Spaces for Deliberation and Participation”).